auth0-samples/auth0-react-samples/01-Login/README.md

 </div>
 ```

-**Checkpoint 4:** Go ahead and run the project one more time.
+**Checkpoint** Go ahead and run the project one more time.
 Now if the user is authenticated and you navigate to the `/profile` page using the dropdown you will see its profile data.
 See how this content disappears when you log out.

 ![Checkpoint 4](docs/checkpoint-4.png)